A-Level · Biology · AQA · Mark scheme decoded

 The biological species concept states that organisms belong to the same species if they can produce fertile offspring.

-Step 2: Explain the role of courtship behaviour in species recognition.
+2. Explain the role of courtship behaviour in species recognition.1 mark

 Courtship displays help birds identify potential mates from the same species, ensuring successful mating and preventing interspecies mating.

-Step 3: Apply the concept to the given scenario.
+3. Apply the concept to the given scenario.2 marks

 If two populations of birds have different courtship displays, they are likely unable to recognize each other as potential mates.
 This would prevent them from interbreeding and producing fertile offspring, leading to their classification as separate species.